lilla-nemeth/lost-and-found/README.md

 ## Environment Variables

-To run this app, you need to add the following environment variables to your .env file.
-Make sure the .env file is visible to sequelize config.js and queries.js files.
+To run this app, create a .env file in the root folders of server and client and add the following environment variables

 ### Server